pág. 11683

 project's uniqueness rooted in preserved Zapotec traditions.
 This aligns with previous reports on the

-influence that pre-existing experiences of collective organizing in rural communities have on the
+-existing experiences of collective organizing in rural communities have on the

 success of CBET (Kieffer, 2019).
 We noted that this feeling is widespread.
 Therefore, community pride